Penn State basketball coach resigns after new allegations following ‘noose’ comments

 Chambers will be replaced on an interim basis this season by assistant coach Jim Ferry, who was the head coach at Duquesne from 2012 to 2017.
 The Nittany Lions’ schedule has not been released after it was altered because of the coronavirus pandemic; the NCAA has designated Nov.
 25 as the first day basketball games can be played.

 Penn State said the review of the allegations against Chambers was conducted jointly by the school’s Affirmative Action and Athletics Integrity offices.
 Barbour told reporters that she and PSU President Eric J. Barron received the offices’ report “inside the last two weeks.”
-She added that “as difficult as this news may be, both President Barron and I believe that this is the right outcome.”
+She added “as difficult as this news may be, both President Barron and I believe that this is the right outcome.”

 Chambers apologized in July for “the pain my words and ignorance caused” a former player of his, Rasir Bolton.
 After transferring to Iowa State following the 2018-19 season, Bolton wrote in July, “A ‘noose’ around my neck is why I left [Penn State].”

-In a story published that day by The Undefeated, Chambers is quoted as having said in 2019 to Bolton, who was going through some on-court struggles at the time, “I want to be a stress reliever for you.
+In a story published that day by the Undefeated, Chambers is quoted as having said in 2019 to Bolton, who was going through on-court struggles at the time, “I want to be a stress reliever for you.
 You can talk to me about anything.
 I need to get some of this pressure off you.

 “I want to loosen the noose that’s around your neck.”